farlee2121/DevEssentialsBlog/content/draft/2023-05-08-clarifying-event-storms-with-data-models.md

     must be unique
 ```

-## Trickier examples - Picking
+### Picking

 The warehouse picking process revealed even more hidden assumptions, and even resulted in changes to the overall event storm model.

 A few of the key moments included.
 - How does this picker know where to get each item?
-  - Warehouse location is important SKU data, and we'd forgotten about it
+  - The warehouse location is important SKU data, and we'd forgotten about it
 - What do you mean by the picker signs off?
 Is that something that's tracked?
   - We'd missed the whole expectation that warehouse workers need to sign on orders they picked.
 It's a significant policy and performance metric.
 - What happens if an item is shorted?